msrikant15/shopping-list/README.md

 ```
 You should now be able to see the add, list and delete features working in the front end.

-## Add Intelligence by integarting with Amazon Rekognition
+## Add Intelligence by integrating with Amazon Rekognition

 We will now see how we can interface with Amazon Rekognition to easily add object detetions and use an image to create a list of items that can be easily added to our shopping list.